 Policy 3.8.1.
 Designate a rural industrial land bank that is compatible with surrounding land uses and that creates long term value for both the community and the industrial users.
 The maximum size of industrial land bank sites shall be 700 acres.

 Comprehensive Plan Code Changes

 The majority of the code changes required for compliance have to do with eliminating references to FR-20 and AG-10, replacing them with FR-40 and AG-20.
-The following sections have more extensive proposed changes.
+In addition: